This post may contain affiliate links. Read our disclosure policy.

 Prep: 20 minutes

-This Boursin Mashed Potatoes recipe makes the creamiest mashed potatoes, featuring a triple threat of butter, milk, and creamy cheese.
-You’ve never had flavor like this in every bite.
-The fine herbs flavor is literally baked into the soft cheese that’s blended into these potatoes.
+This Boursin Mashed Potatoes recipe makes the creamiest mashed potatoes, featuring a triple threat of butter, milk, and creamy garlic herb cheese.
+They're ultra creamy and easy to make.

 Save this Recipe!